Nicholas718/virtual-pet/README.md

 ## Version History

+- 0.34
+  - New feature!
+Your pet will now tell you if it's hungry or needs to go for a walk
 - 0.33
   - I have added a feeding fuction allowing users to feed their pet
 - 0.32